cryptoticket/react-native-push-notification/README.md

 - **meta-data(com.cryptoticket.reactnativepushnotification.default_channel_id):** default notification channel name for remote notifications.
 By default all local and remote notifications will use this name.
 NOTICE: you should manually create this channel on package init(check the *PushNotificationAndroid.createChannel()* API).
 - **meta-data(com.google.firebase.messaging.default_notification_icon)**: default notification icon for remote push notifications.
 -  **meta-data(com.google.firebase.messaging.default_notification_color)**: default notification background color.
-- **service(com.cryptoticket.reactnativepushnotification.CustomFirebaseMessagingService)**: custom firebase service that can receive and show push notifications with custom layout.
+- **service(com.cryptoticket.reactnativepushnotification.CustomFirebaseMessagingService)**: custom firebase service that receives and shows push notifications with custom layout.
+This service works "out of the box" so you don't need to implement any *onNotification()* listeners in your React Native code.
 - **receiver(com.cryptoticket.reactnativepushnotification.PushNotificationBroadcastReceiver)**: broadcast receiver that handles notification interactions(ex: on custom button click in notification).
 At the moment can receive only CLOSE_NOTIFICATION action with id in *Intent extras* that closes push notification.

 4. Create a notification channel for local and remote notifications(the one from *meta-data(com.cryptoticket.reactnativepushnotification.default_channel_id*) on app init (required for android >= 8, SDK >= 26):